Plush Eye Placement Calculator

 Calculate where to place eyes on a plush toy or stuffed animal.

-Enter head dimensions and choose cute or realistic style to get horizontal and vertical placement guides.
+Enter head dimensions and pick cute or realistic style for placement coordinates.

 Eye placement is the biggest single factor in whether a plush toy looks cute or off-putting.
 There is real visual science behind this.